Errors thrown by actions

 }

-method returns a boolean:
+The observe() method returns a boolean:

 - If it returns

-finishes. - If it returns
+true, the error will be rethrown. - If it returns

 UserExceptionAction

-is a special type of error
+UserException is a special error that AsyncRedux catches

-from inside an
+from inside before() or reduce().

 dispatch(UserExceptionAction('Please enter a valid number'));

-This action simply throws a corresponding UserException
+This action throws a UserException from its reduce() method.

 class ConvertAction extends AppAction {